 It’s a common thing in asset-backed lending to secure your loan with higher-value collateral (overcollateralization).
-Overcollateralization is often used by lenders to secure loans and reduce credit risks.
+Overcollateralization is often used to secure loans and reduce credit risks.

 What is LTV

 A ratio between the amount of your loan and the market value of your collateral is a Loan-to-Value ratio (LTV).